This Is Why You Don't See People-Sized Salmon Anymore

 "It is an interesting twist to blame the marine mammals," Ken Balcomb with the Center for Whale Research on San Juan Island said in an email.
 "I would first ask how the Chinook evolved to be so big during the preceding 12,000 years in the presence of hordes of such size-selective natural predators throughout their range.
 Large size was selected by Mother Nature for Chinook salmon in spite of natural predation."

-Balcomb points to overfishing, habitat loss and salmon hatcheries that have diluted the gene pool of wild Chinooks.
+Balcomb points to overfishing, habitat loss and salmon hatcheries that have diluted the gene pool of wild chinooks.

-Today's smaller Chinook salmon lay fewer eggs than bigger ones can.
+Today's smaller chinook salmon lay fewer eggs than bigger ones can.
 They also have a harder time digging out gravel nests deep enough to protect their eggs from scouring stream flows.

 Chinooks' downsizing could spell trouble for all the mammals who want to catch them, whether they have fingers or fins.